-1 Year Out1 Year Out is an interview series highlighting alumni from the class of 2014 who are engaged in public service, entrepreneurship, or nonprofit work in any capacity- through their employment, a volunteer position, or on the side.
+1 Year Out is an interview series highlighting alumni from the class of 2014 who are engaged in public service, entrepreneurship, or nonprofit work in any capacity- through their employment, a volunteer position, or on the side.

-Chris_McGinnis_ISBSo tell me about your life 1 Year Out of Wesleyan!
+So tell me about your life 1 Year Out of Wesleyan!

 Since completing a meandering cross-country road trip with Isaac Silk (’14) last July, I have established roots in Seattle, WA working for the non-profit Institute of Systems Biology (ISB) as a research associate.
 When I’m not in the lab, I see a lot of concerts and take advantage of the gloriously-accessible PNW outdoors by climbing and hiking, mostly in the Cascade Mountain Range but also on the Olympic Peninsula and in British Columbia/Oregon.